shmoo/Pinebook-Pro/README.md

 ## Phase 1: Creating a bootable Arch based SD card

 The following workflow was all done from a terminal from a Manjaro boot on my intenral emmc.
 All commands were run as root from a `sudo -s` shell.
 I did so many installations here trying to get something to work from Manjaro that eventually I just wrote a bash script.
 You shoould be able to copy & paste it into a root shell and have it work, up until the `arch-chroot` anyway.
 The chroot has an interactive portion where the UUID of your root partition on the SD card needs to be entered into the `Append` line of the `extlinux.conf` file.
-If you use vi like me, you can easily cheat by just using `:read !blikd -s UUID -o value /dev/mmcblk1p2` to get the UUID inside of the vi session.
+If you use vi like me, you can easily cheat by just using `:read !blkid -s UUID -o value /dev/mmcblk1p2` to get the UUID inside of the vi session.

 ```bash
 # zero out SD card for use